mixu/distsysbook/readme.md

 # Thanks

-Many many thanks to logpath, alexras, globalcitizen, graue and frankshearar for their help!
+Many many thanks to: logpath, alexras, globalcitizen, graue, frankshearar, roryokane, jpfuentes2 and eeror for their help!

 # Licence